 Reece is no stranger to the desperate need for suicide prevention, having lost her father to suicide in early childhood and later fighting major depression throughout her formative and adult years.
 She is a powerfully engaging story teller who conveys passion by drawing from her own tragic experiences, in order to use hard learned lessons to empower audiences to overcome life’s obstacles.
 She is a staunch mental health advocate who is not afraid to take a difficult issue head on to help normalize the necessity of speaking out when times get tough.
 Reece deftly blends humor, education, and enthralling stories in a unique and memorable manner to compel any audience to become advocates and leaders for social change.

-Her first book, “The Children’s Guide to Parenting,” and most recent release “The i’Mpossible Project: Lemonade Stand” are currently available on Amazon.
+Her books, “The Children’s Guide to Parenting,” “The i’Mpossible Project: Lemonade Stand,” “Not Just Responding,” the “Art of Safe Storytelling,” “7 Postvention Tips eBook,” and “7 Safe Storytelling Tips eBook” are currently available on Amazon.

 Her audiences include K-12 schools and camps, colleges and universities, youth serving organizations, local and state government agencies, incarcerated populations, non-profit organizations, faith-based organizations, military and federal agencies, and corporations.
 Reece customizes her presentations to each audience to be sure to meet their unique needs and leave them with practical and memorable solutions to some of life’s most difficult issues.